 Parties Have Not Been Separated For 12 Months

-The court cannot make a Divorce Order where there is a reasonable likelihood of the parties recommencing the relationship.
+The court cannot make a divorce order where there is a reasonable likelihood of the parties resuming the relationship.

 The Court Does Not Have Jurisdiction

 The court cannot make a divorce order where it lacks jurisdiction.
 A court will not have jurisdiction to grant a divorce order if at the time of filing the application for divorce neither party to the marriage is:

 - an Australian citizen; or

 - domiciled in Australia; or

-If none of these grounds are met, the court does not have the jurisdiction to grant the divorce order.
+If none of these grounds is met, the court does not have the jurisdiction to grant the divorce order.